Clayton County, Georgia Home

 Evictions (Also Known as Dispossessory or PATHO)

-Evictions may be filed in the Magistrate Court Clerk’s office of Clayton County if the property from which the person is to be evicted is located within Clayton County.
+Evictions may be filed through the Magistrate Court Clerk’s office of Clayton County if the property from which the person is to be evicted is located within Clayton County.

-The person(s) filing the eviction must complete a Dispossessory Proceeding form (available in the Clerk’s office for a fee of $1.00).
+E-Filing is mandatory for all eviction/dispossessory cases.
+The person(s) filing the eviction must complete a Dispossessory Proceeding form.
 The Plaintiff(s) must list the tenant’s name(s), address, and the reason for eviction.
 In addition, if the Plaintiff(s) is/are making a demand for money, the exact amounts must be listed.

-The filing fee for a dispossessory is $75.00 for one defendant; plus $25.00 for each additional defendant should there be any.
+The filing fee for a dispossessory is $50.00 for one defendant.
+Service fees are additional and are collected by the Clayton Co.
+Sheriff’s Department.
 “Tack and mail” service is done on dispossessories unless personal service is requested.

 The tenant(s) (Defendant) will have seven (7) days from the date they are served by the Sheriff in which to file an answer.
 Those seven days DO INCLUDE weekends and holidays.
 If the 7th day falls on a weekend or holiday, the Defendant has until 5:00 pm on the next business day in which to file their answer.
 Provided that a timely answer is filed, the Defendant will be given a court date which normally will occur within 10 business days.
 The Plaintiff will be mailed notice of that same court date.